wikimedia-research/canonical-data/country/README.md

 > Boolean: `True` or `False`

-Whether the country appears in Wikimedia's [country protection list](https://wikitech.wikimedia.org/wiki/Country_protection_list) indicating that statistics for the country should not be shared publicly.
+Whether the country appears in Wikimedia's [country and territory protection list](https://foundation.wikimedia.org/wiki/Legal:Country_and_Territory_Protection_List) indicating that statistics for the country should only be shared using differentially-private data publication techniques.

+### `data_risk_score`

+> Float: `0-100` or `None`

+A real-valued data risk score, derived from country and territory scores published annually by Freedom House and Reporters Without Borders.
+0 is least risky, 100 is most risky.
+Countries and territories without a score have a null value.

+### `data_risk_classification`

+> String: `Lower risk`, `Medium risk`, `Higher risk`, or `Not published`

+A risk classification for each country/territory, which corresponds to the data risk score.
+0 ≤ score < 60 --> lower risk; 60 ≤ score < 67.5 --> medium risk; 67.5 ≤ score < 75 --> higher risk, 75 ≤ score --> not published.

 ### `maxmind_continent`